prideout/lava/extras/android/README.md

-To verify that you have Vulkan libs available:
+First, verify that you have Vulkan libs available in your NDK:

 ```
 find ${ANDROID_HOME}/ndk-bundle -name vulkan*.h